 YOP does this work through the Youth Opportunities Advisory Board (YOAB), which is made up of 16 students from four local public and private high schools.

-Applications for YOAB membership are being accepted for the 2021-22 school year.
 Please visit the YOAB page for more information.

 Past YOAB projects include:

 - Providing outreach to youth to increase awareness of Census 2020;

 - Contributing youth perspective to the master plans for Transportation, Open Space and Mountain Parks (OSMP), Parks and Recreation and the Boulder Police Department;

 - Creating a video about the achievement gap;